Skip to Content

 Kids like stories about real people and every single person and building in this small town was drawn into the Battle of Gettysburg in one way or another.

-costumed guides outside the shriver house in gettysburg
+Costumed guides outside the shriver house in gettysburg

-the attic at the shriver house hid confederate sharp shooters
+The attic at the shriver house hid confederate sharp shooters

 So take time to explore the civilian side things at the Shriver and Jennie Wade houses, where costumed guides give tours.